Neysa McMein: Personal life

 Neysa McMein carrying the flag at a suffrage parade, 1917.

-Her father died in 1918 while McMein was overseas entertaining the troops.
-She moved her mother Belle from Quincy, Illinois to live with her in New York.
+McMein‘s father died in 1918 while she was overseas entertaining the troops.
+She moved her mother Belle from Quincy, Illinois, to live with her in New York.
 She was an "ardent supporter" of women's political, sexual, and economic rights.
 By 1920, McMein had walked in suffrage parades, traveled overseas extensively, and had ridden in Count Zeppelin's dirigible.
 She rode across an Arab desert with a woman journalist and friend and was proposed to by an Arab sheik in Algiers.
-McMein, who was a talented musician, had written an opera by that time, too.
+McMein, who was a talented musician, had written an opera by that time.
 In 1921, McMein was among the first to join the Lucy Stone League, an organization that fought for women to preserve their birth names after marriage in the manner of Lucy Stone.